-In this episode, Heather Rinaldi and Joanne Olszewski as they discuss composting with red wigglers.
-This includes the different bins and methods of harvesting.
+In this episode of Mother Earth News and Friends podcast, Heather Rinaldi and Joanne Olszewski as they discuss how to compost with worms, such as red wigglers.
+This includes a look at different worm bins and methods of harvesting.

 Joanne Olszewski is the co-author of the 35th anniversary edition of Worms Eat My Garbage.
 A close friend of the book’s original author, the late Mary Appelhof, Olszewski is a fellow vermi-enthusiast and the owner of Worm Woman Inc., which manufactures and sells the Worm-A-Way worm bin.

 - Compost in Your Kitchen with a Worm Bin

 - Starting a Compost Pile or Worm Bin